organized-puns/gg.parse/c_sharp/readme.md

 - Error handling,

     Rewrite Error / Match Error as Log Error/Warning/Info
-        Deal with null subrules in IRuleComposition
         Add fatal/error/warning/log/debug to corpus
-        Deal with log error in parsing
-        Test if fatal error is captured corect
+        Deal with log error in parsing (don't check for is Log but Log & Log is error) Test if fatal error is captured corect
         Remove MarkError (and everything)
+        Add Warning to empty rule in ebnf parser

     Deal with the following cases:
       var (_, _, _, table) = SetupTokenizeParseCompile("rule1 100= ,;"); <- ',' should be a '.', this should be immediately clear